jupyter/roadmap/drafts/migration-to-python-3-only.md

 - `nbconvert` CLI: Can likely be migrated to Python 3 only in roughly same schedule than notebook.
-- `nbformat` : suggest to keep Python 2 support as long as we support IPython 5.x, maybe later, to allow people to "upgrade" their notebook and read newer version on "old" notebook.
+- `nbformat` : keep Python 2 support as long as we support IPython 5.x, maybe later, to allow people to "upgrade" their notebook and read newer version on "old" notebook.
 - `jupyter_client` : Suggest keeping some Python 2 compatibility as this might be helpful for some downstream project.
 - `ipyparallel`: Decision is on ipyparallel users/devs.
 - `ipywidgets`